Peer Review and Editorial Board

 For articles dealing with instruments:

-Robert Cauer studied violin making at the Staatliche Geigenbauschule in Mittenwald.
-He began working at Wurlitzer in New York City under the tutelage of S.F.
-Sacconi and Dario D’Attili and then went on to William Moennig & Son in Philadelphia.
-He opened his own workshop in Los Angeles in 1980 and continues to perform restorations and care for several collections containing rare antique instruments.
-Mr. Cauer has served as a jury member of numerous competitions throughout his career.
-He is a member of the Entente Internationale des Maîtres Luthiers et Archetiers d’Art (EILA) and of The American Federation of Violin and Bow Makers (AFVBM), and has served as president of the AFVBM.
+Robert Cauer graduated from the Staatliche Berufsfachschule für Geigenbau und Zupfinstrumentenbau, Mittenwald, in 1970 and then worked under the tutelage of Simone Fernando Sacconi and Dario D’Attili at Wurlitzer in New York (1971–74).
+From 1975 to 1979 he worked for William Moennig & Son in Philadelphia and in 1980 he opened his own workshop in Los Angeles, where he continues to perform restorations and care for several collections containing rare antique instruments.
+Robert Cauer has served on juries for numerous competitions throughout his career.
+He is a member of EILA, and a member and past president of AFVBM.

-Roger Graham Hargrave began his career making harpsichords and spinets, and then retrained as a violin maker at the Newark School of Violin Making in the UK.
-He joined the workshop of W. E. Hill & Sons of London before moving to Germany to manage Machold Rare Violins.
-In 1986 he established a workshop specializing in the detailed reproduction of classical Italian instruments.
-Mr. Hargrave has won many awards for his instrument making, including a coveted gold medal at the International Triennial Competition in Cremona in 1978.
-A leading authority on the construction of classical Cremonese violins, he regularly serves as a jury member for international violin-making competitions and gives lectures on the making and identification of stringed instruments.
-Mr. Hargrave is the co-author of Amati, Stradivari & Guarneri: The Library of Congress Violins (Biddulph 1997), has published extensively on the history and methods of classical makers, and is currently writing a book about the Cremonese school of violin makers.
+Roger Graham Hargrave began his career in the 1970s making harpsichords and spinets, but then retrained at the Newark School of Violin Making from 1974 to 1977, when he joined the workshop of W.E.
+Hill & Sons, London.
+In 1981 he moved to Bremen, Germany, as manager of Machold Rare Violins.
+In 1986 he established his own business specializing in the detailed reproduction of classical Italian instruments.
+Roger Graham Hargrave has won several awards, including a gold medal at the 1978 Trienniale in Cremona.
+As a leading authority on the construction of classical Cremonese violins he regularly serves on juries for international competitions and lectures on the production and identification of instruments of the violin family.
+He has published extensively on the history and working methods of the classical instrument makers and is currently writing a book about the Cremonese school of violin makers.
+He is a member of EILA, BVMA, VSA, and the Verband Deutscher Geigenbauer und Bogenmacher.